cardano-scaling/alba/design/design.md

 Beyond this, there are no other clearly stated requirements.
 (todo: section about the solution) describes some design choices for the library's interfaces.

+### Repository

+Our reference implementation should be easy to read, study, modify and experiment with.
+Hence, the source code should be readable, well structured and sufficiently documented.
+Documentation outside the source code (markdown, etc) should explain how to use the library with examples.

 ## Proposed design choices